benedictchapman/benedictchapman.github.io/_posts/2020-07-31-lettering-by-hand.md

 <img alt="hand 9" src="{{ site.baseurl }}/images/hand-9.jpg" class="small-img">

 Then, as a palate cleanser, we returned to the first exercise, drawing a G without looking, using the long edge of a piece of chalk.
 I didn't really want to repeat what I  did earlier, so I took my shortest piece of chalk.
-Quickly crawling my normal handwritten G I got:
+Quickly scrawling my normal handwritten G I got:

 <img alt="hand 10" src="{{ site.baseurl }}/images/hand-10.jpg" class="small-img">

-I was quite surprised to see how different my handwritten G looked from the Gs I had drawn.
+I was quite surprised to see how different my handwritten G looked from the Gs I had drawn (apart from the one directly above).
 In drawing G in all the exercises up to this point, I had been more influenced by Gs in formal typefaces and had not considered what my own written G looked like.